Japan's ancient and mysterious royal regalia

 Also on the table at Tuesday's ceremony will be two royal stamps: the Privy Seal, marked with the characters reading "imperial seal" and "emperor," and the State Seal, which features the chrysanthemum emblem representing the royal family.
 Unlike the Three Sacred Treasures, these items served a very practical purpose, having previously been used to officialize laws, treaties and documents.

-Yet it is the mysterious royal regalia that has captured the public imagination.
+Yet it is the mysterious royal regalia that have captured the public imagination.
 Indeed, the phrase "Three Sacred Treasures" has translated into popular culture, having been used in recent decades to describe the coveted technology of the day -- the washing machine, refrigerator and television in the post-war era (or 5G, AI and 4K resolution in modern times).

 "In a way, it was a democratization of the notion of three treasures," Adolphson said.